alneberg/DWUIR/README.md

 then is broken.
 This repo contains some scripts to transform the input and perform the demultiplexing using cutadapt.

+## Supported Use cases
+### Unique dual indices, single end sequencing, UMI in the end of the first adapter
+### Unique dual indices, paired end sequencing, UMI in the end of the first adapter

+## Use cases not supported
+### Dual non-unique indices
+This requires running cutadapt twice, demultiplexing based on one index at a time.

+### UMI in template read
+This is supported by `bcl2fastq2` and therefore, this hack is not necessary.

 ## Input
 Fastq file(s) with the indices and UMIs located in the read name, like so:
 ```